gauravmm/HT1632-for-Arduino/UPGRADE.md

  - Bugfixes, notably the ability to copy images of any arbitrary size.
  - Compiled code size.

+For example, the 8x4 font has been compressed from 640 bytes to 237 bytes!

 How to upgrade
 --------------